MyNamesLex/Unreal-Engine-5-Tech-Demos/README.md

 ### Third Person Player Controller

 Made A Third Person Player Controller Using Blueprints And C++.
-Using Blend Spaces To Make Animations Look Smoother, I Would Of Made A Blend Space For Crawling But Could Not Find The Animations For Crawling Left, Back And Crawling Right So I Was Unable Too.
+Using Blend Spaces To Make Animations Look Smoother, I Would Of Made A Blend Space For Crawling But I Could Not Find The Animations For Crawling Left, Back And Crawling Right So I Was Unable Too.

 ## Jams